Alessandro-Mezzogori/TGDL/specification/TGDL_specification.md

 }
 ```

+an action can have any combination of the other tags **input, require, trigger and effect**:
+- **WARNING**: if an action has no triggers it will never be called

 any of the actions can be deactived or activated trough the allowed attributge associated with an action `<state>.<action>.allowed = <boolean>;`

+all actions can be called using the parenthesis operator `()`

 ## Inputs
 An action input are the constructs that will be used troughtout the action definition and execution.